-Aging Dental Issues
+Dental Issues as You Age

 As we get older, wear and tear on the body’s organs, tissues and cells take a toll, while a weaker immune system increases the risk of infections.
 These issues impact oral health as well as general health and are affecting an increasing number of individuals because more people are living longer.